blinken/amz_sp_api/lib/fulfillment-outbound-api-model/docs/FbaOutboundApi.md

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new

-marketplace_id = "marketplace_id_example" # String | The marketplace for which to return a list of the inventory that is eligible for the specified feature.
+marketplace_id = 'marketplace_id_example' # String | The marketplace for which to return a list of the inventory that is eligible for the specified feature.

-feature_name = "feature_name_example" # String | The name of the feature for which to return a list of eligible inventory.
+feature_name = 'feature_name_example' # String | The name of the feature for which to return a list of eligible inventory.

 opts = {
-  next_token: "next_token_example" # String | A string token returned in the response to your previous request that is used to return the next response page.
+  next_token: 'next_token_example' # String | A string token returned in the response to your previous request that is used to return the next response page.
 A value of null will return the first page.
 }

 begin